tomshaw/electricgrid/README.md

 7. **Letter Search**: This feature allows you to search data based on specific letters in the specified columns.

-8. **Inline Actions**: You can add inline actions to your data rows, which can be useful for adding quick actions like update or delete.
+8. **Toggleable Columns**: Hide and show columns useful for customizing the grid to focus on the most relevant data.

-9. **Themes**: Uses a single blade template under 300 lines of html making it super easy to theme.
+9. **Themes**: Uses a single blade template under 250 lines of html making it super easy to theme.

 10. **Testing**: Provides a command for running tests to ensure the package works as expected.